reslava/REslava.Result/README.md

 ## 🎯 Overview
 **REslava.Result** provides a functional approach to error handling in C# by implementing the Result pattern.
 Instead of throwing exceptions for expected error cases, this library allows you to return rich error information alongside your data, making your code more predictable and easier to reason about.

+After study ErrorOr and FluentResults libraries and their approaches to implement the Result pattern I decided that I will start a new library from scratch based on FluentResults.
+I like to start from a blank project cause this way I decide my own classes structure.

+I hope you find this library useful.
+Thank you!

 ## 📕 References
 - [Series: Working with the result pattern](https://andrewlock.net/series/working-with-the-result-pattern/)
 - [The Result Pattern in C#: A Smarter Way to Handle Errors](https://medium.com/@aseem2372005/the-result-pattern-in-c-a-smarter-way-to-handle-errors-c6dee28a0ef0)